 Note

 The employee can view administrative details on his or her leave of absence by logging on to the Employee Central instance and navigating to Home My Employee File Time Off section Upcoming Time Off block Go to Time Off link.
+Alternatively, the employee can choose on the My Employee File screen the Take Action button and select Manage Leave of Absence to arrive at the same page.

 Updating Employee Job Information